shawnw/useful_sqlite_extensions/docs/string_funcs.md

 ### CODEPOINT

 Compares code points instead of code units like `BINARY` does.
-Makes a difference when comparing UTF-16 text with code points outside the BMP.
+Makes a difference when comparing UTF-16 text with surrogate pairs.

 ### UNOCASE